Can I Easily Upgrade My VISTA-20P to a First Alert VISTAH3?

 Yes, it's pretty easy to upgrade a VISTA-20P to a First Alert VISTAH3.
 First, decide which existing devices will be used with the new panel.
 Then, make sure all existing wires are properly marked.
 Finally, replace the VISTA-20P with the VISTAH3, transfer any zone wiring, and then program.

-The First Alert VISTAH3 has eight (8) on-board hardwired zones, with up to 15 hardwired zones when zone doubling is used (zone doubling resistors not included).
+The First Alert VISTAH3 has eight (8) on-board hardwired zones, with up to 15 hardwired zones when zone doubling is used (zone doubling resistors may not be included with early models).
 It supports four (4) partitions, and 64 total zones.
 Both SIX and PROSIX wireless devices are supported from the factory.

-It can also support one legacy wireless frequency when paired with the VISTAHTKVRWL module.
+The panel can support one legacy wireless frequency when paired with the VISTAHTKVRWL module.
 In addition, the VISTAH3 supports the VISTAHTKVR-B which allows you to continue using ECP expansion.
-While the VISTAH3 supports V-PLEX (polling loop zones) via the VISTAHTKVR-V module, the VISTA-20P does not, so we won't delve into V-PLEX in this FAQ.
+While the VISTAH3 can also support V-PLEX (polling loop zones) via the VISTAHTKVR-V module, the VISTA-20P does not, so we won't delve into V-PLEX in this FAQ.

 The First Alert Pro VISTAHTKVR-B ECP takeover module can support a total of 17 ECP devices.
-ECP (Enhanced Console Protocol) is used by older Honeywell panels like the VISTA-20P to communicate with keypad bus devices.
+ECP (Enhanced Console Protocol) is used by older Honeywell panels like the VISTA-20P to communicate with devices on the keypad bus.
 So, the VISTAHTKVR-B allows you to continue using these devices with the VISTAH3, saving you time and money.
+The VISTAHTKVR-B converts ECP data to the iBus protocol.
+At the time of this writing, the keypads used with the VISTA-20P are not supported with this module, but that may change in the future.

 Important Note: The VISTAH3 uses a DC power supply.
 When replacing a VISTA-20P with a VISTAH3, be sure to use the DC power supply that comes with the VISTAH3 to power the system.
 Failure to properly power the system may damage the VISTAH3.